 So why is this happening?
 Without the right training or guidance, agents can often feel a little uncertain if they’re truly hitting the mark.
 A consistent and structured approach to training is something that can remedy this creeping doubt among your ranks.
 Here are five essential tips to remember when empowering your agents:

-- Make time for coaching Timely, regular and results-focused coaching is the best measure in ensuring your agents are equipped to tackle customer queries at every turn.
+- Make time for call center coaching training Timely, regular and results-focused coaching is the best measure in ensuring your agents are equipped to tackle customer queries at every turn.
 Put together a detailed and structured coaching plan to make the most out of coaching sessions and make sure that your agents have access to it afterwards so that they can refer back to what was agreed when they need to.

 - Encourage agents to own their development Instead of pushing agents through objectives, take the time to help them understand why we have them and how these fit into the bigger picture of the business.
 Lead and guide them through what they need to do in order to meet them.
 The best results from agents will be achieved by allowing them to play a leading part in their own performance improvement and further development.